kyma-project/kyma/docs/serverless/08-02-create-git-function.md

 3. In the pop-up box, change `Source type` to `From Repository`, fill in required fields and select **Create** to confirm changes.

     The pop-up box closes and the message appears on the screen after a while, confirming that the Function was created successfully.

-5. Select **Save** to confirm changes.

-    You will see the message confirming the changes were saved.
-Once deployed, the new Function should have the `RUNNING` status in the list of all Functions under the **Functions** view.
+    The new Function should have the `RUNNING` status in the list of all Functions under the **Functions** view.

     </details>
 </div>